Kickstart your financial year with an investment of just ₹500 on Black App

 In case of a closed-ended fund, you cannot review the performance of the fund over different market cycles on account of non-availability of track record.
 However, in the case of open-ended funds, the historical performance of the fund is available.
 Hence, investing in an open-ended fund is a well-informed decision.

-Closed-ended funds require you to invest a lump sum to buy the units of the fund at the time of their launch.
+c.Systematic Investment FormClosed-ended funds require investors to invest a lump sum to buy the units of the fund at the time of their launch.
 This can be a risky approach to deal with your investments.
 It exposes you to take bigger bets than otherwise warranted.
 However, open-ended funds is a suitable investment option for a large number of salaried class of investors.
-It is because they can initiate Systematic Investment Plans (SIP) into the fund of their choice.
+It is because they can invest via systematic investment plans (SIP).

-Even though the fund manager of open-ended funds maintains a highly diversified portfolio, they suffer from market risks.
+a.Suffers from Market RiskEven though the fund manager of open-ended funds maintains a highly diversified portfolio, they are subject to market risk.
 The NAV of the fund keeps fluctuating according to the movements of the underlying benchmark.

 b.No Say in Asset CompositionOpen-ended funds appoint fund managers who are well-qualified and have experience in the field of fund management.
-They take all the decisions concerning the selection of securities for the fund.
+They take all the decisions related to the selection of securities for the fund.
 Hence, the investors do not have a say in deciding the asset composition of the fund.

-It is difficult to say, whether open-ended funds are better than closed-ended funds or vice versa.
-The performance of a fund whether open-ended or closed-ended depends on the fund category, fund management, and investment style.
+It is difficult to say whether open-ended funds are better than closed-ended funds or vice versa.
+The performance of a fund, whether open-ended or closed-ended depends on the fund category, fund management, and investment style.

 Some open-ended fund investors are quick to redeem their units after the NAV appreciates by 5%–10% to book short-term profits.
 This hurts the investors who remain invested in the funds.
 Closed-ended funds are better options in such situations because the lock-in period prevents early redemption and protects the interest of long-term investors.